home-assistant/home-assistant.io/source/_integrations/snmp.markdown

 The `snmp` switch platform allows you to control SNMP-enabled equipment.

-Currently, only SNMP OIDs that accept integer values are supported.
+Currently, only SNMP OIDs that accept integer or string values are supported.
 SNMP v1, v2c and v3 are supported.

 To use an SNMP switch in your installation: